nicolewhite/neo4j-flask/pages/register-a-user.md

             return False
 ```

 An object of class `User` is initialized with a `username` argument.
-The `User.find()` method uses py2neo's [`Graph.find_one()`](http://py2neo.org/2.0/essentials.html#py2neo.Graph.find_one) method to find a node in the database with label User and the given username, returning a [`py2neo.Node`](http://py2neo.org/2.0/essentials.html#nodes) object.
-Recall that a uniqueness constraint was created for User nodes based on the username property, so there will not be more than one user with the given username.
+The `User.find()` method uses py2neo's [`Graph.find_one()`](http://py2neo.org/2.0/essentials.html#py2neo.Graph.find_one) method to find a node in the database with label `:User` and the given username, returning a [`py2neo.Node`](http://py2neo.org/2.0/essentials.html#nodes) object.
+Recall that a uniqueness constraint was created for `:User` nodes based on the `username` property, so there will not be more than one user with the given username.
 The `User.register()` method checks if a user with that username already exists in the database; if not, then a user is created with the given username and password by passing the `py2neo.Node` object to the [`Graph.create()`](http://py2neo.org/2.0/essentials.html#py2neo.Graph.create) method. `True` is returned to indicate that the registration was successful.

 Finally, to fully understand the registration procedure we should take a look at the `register.html` template: